ananth-rj/portfolio/README.md

 ```
 npm run dev
 ```
-4. done
+4. Done!
 The app will run at http://localhost:5173/